 basICColor display 6

-First things first – either with or without the 14-day free trial, one needs to download and install the software, pay for it and get it licensed.
-For those accustomed to a one-stop shop for nearly instantaneous downloading, licensing and installing software, the experience with basICColor will be different, but it works.
+First things first – either with or without the 14-day free trial, one needs to download and install the software, and get it licensed.
+For those accustomed to a one-stop-shop for nearly instantaneous downloading, licensing and installing software, the experience with basICColor will be different, but it works.
 To help readers with this procedure I have prepared guidance in Annex 1 to this review.

 Once you are licensed (trial or permanent), the application will open, presenting you with the main GUI ( Figure 1).